Antidoron: Eastern Orthodox Christianity

 The faithful preparing to receive Holy Communion.
 In the foreground are wine and antidoron which the communicants will partake of after receiving the Body and Blood of Christ.

 In the Orthodox Church, blessed antidoron is distributed after every Divine Liturgy.
 During the Prothesis (Liturgy of Preparation, at which the wine and bread are prepared on the Table of Oblation), the priest will bless each prosphoron as he takes it up to remove particles and place them on the diskos (paten).
 The remainder of the prosphora is cut into fragments and kept aside in a bowl or salver.
 In some jurisdictions it is the custom at the end of the Anaphora for the altar server to hand the bowl of antidoron to the priest who will make the Sign of the Cross with it over the chalice and diskos during the hymn, It is Truly Meet.

 Since the Eucharist is essentially a meal, in the Russian Orthodox tradition some of the antidoron is placed on a tray together with ordinary wine and is consumed by the communicants immediately after they receive Holy Communion.

 At the conclusion of the liturgy, the antidoron is distributed to the faithful as they come up to kiss the blessing cross.
 Antidoron is not considered a sacrament and is explicitly not consecrated during the Eucharist.
 Therefore, non-Orthodox present at the liturgy, who are not admitted to partake of the consecrated bread and wine, are often encouraged to receive the antidoron as an expression of Christian fellowship and love.

 Because the antidoron is blessed, some jurisdictions and customs mandate that it be consumed only after fasting.
 The canonical regulations of the Eastern Orthodox Church state that the antidoron should be consumed before leaving the church, and that it should not be distributed to unbelievers or to persons undergoing penance before absolution, but variances are allowed.
 For instance, it is the custom in many Orthodox parishes to distribute the antidoron to visitors and catechumens as a sign of hospitality, or to bring a few pieces home to a relative who could not attend the liturgy.

 On Bright Saturday, in place of (or in addition to) the normal antidoron, the Paschal Artos is cut up and distributed at the end of the liturgy.

 Eastern Catholicism

-In the Greek Catholic (Byzantine) churches of Austria and Hungary, the antidoron is presently given only on rare occasions during the year, chiefly on the Bright Saturday (Saturday in Easter week); while among the Greek (Roman) Catholics of Italy it is usually given only on Holy Thursday, the Feast of the Assumption, that of Saint Nicolas of Myra, and at certain week-day services in Lent; although according to some local customs it is given on other days.
+In the Greek Catholic (Byzantine) churches of Austria and Hungary, the antidoron is presently given only on rare occasions during the year, chiefly on the Bright Saturday (Saturday in Easter week).
+While among the Greek (Roman) Catholics of Italy it is usually given only on Holy Thursday, the Feast of the Assumption, that of Saint Nicholas of Myra, and at certain week-day services in Lent; although according to some local customs it is given on other days.